lattera/articles/hardware/apu/2019-02-05_flashing_bios/article.md

 Their USB and mSATA ports have a few quirks, and I bumped up against a major quirk that required flashing a different BIOS as a workaround.
 This article details the hacky way in which I went about doing that.
+The reason for this hacky way is because the upgrade of OPNsense from 18.7.10 to 19.1 failed partway through, leaving me with an unbootable system.

 What prompted this article is that something in either the CAM or GEOM layer in FreeBSD 11.2 caused the mSATA to hang, preventing file